dunooo0ooo/dunooo0ooo/README.md

 ### 🌏 About me:
   - I am Go Developer 👨‍💻

-  - First year student of ITMO Software Engeenering 🖥
+  - Second year student of ITMO Software Engeenering 🖥

 ### :hammer_and_wrench: Languages and Tools :